signet-marigold/anhack.xyz/README.md

 Run `hugo serve` to view locally

+# Deploy

+Requires
+- sshpass

+creds stored in `.env` file in the root

-`./deploy` builds and transfers to a webserver
+run `deploy` builds and transfers to a webserver